genny-project/cmd/scripts/README.md

 }
 ```

+# Legacy Layouts ( prefix: LAY_ )

+The **Legacy Layouts** are base entities created using the previous layouts system, using Json files and Data Queries.
+They are rendered using the Sublayout component.

 ## Links ( prefix: LNK_ )

 A **Link** is used to define the relationship between two **Entities**.
 When used for **Layouts**, the **Link** is principally used to tell the front end which entities are being linked, what type of entity the child is, and the location of the child within the **Frame**, if the parent is a **Frame** base entity.